creamlab/Cream_Code/Testing DAVID/Naturalness/readMe.md

 In order to do so, the participant can judge the control and the affiliation of the left player on the right player.
 This is done after each duet he heard, on 2 different scales.

 [By downloading this folder](https://github.com/creamlab/Cream_Code/archive/master.zip) you'll be able to launch the experiment until the end of the pactice trials.
-To continue, you must add your own stimuli or contact us to have ours (See Stimuli section for the syntax needed).
+To continue, you must add your own stimuli (See _Stimuli_ section for the syntax needed) or freely download ours on [archive.org](https://archive.org/details/DAVIDAudioFiles).

 **With this code, you can make:**